Distributional Regression with Tabular Foundation Models: Evaluating Probabilistic Predictions via Proper Scoring Rules: Preliminaries

+We furthermore recall four scoring rules, which will be used in the subsequent analysis and experiments.
+First, the \textbf{CRPS} (continuous ranked probability score) which was introduced by \cite{matheson1976scoring} is given by

-where $F(x_i)$ is the predicted CDF (e.g., obtained via cumulative summation of the softmax output over the binned support).
-CRPS weights all quantiles equally, which can be limiting when risk is asymmetric over the output space \cite{gneiting2011comparing}.
+where $F_{\mathbb{P}}$ is the cumulative distribution function (CDF) of $\mathbb{P}$, see \Cref{fig:crps} for a visualization.
+The CRPS weights all quantiles equally, which can be limiting when risk is asymmetric over the output space \citep{gneiting2011comparing}. \cite{arnold2024decompositions} discusses CRPS decomposition into a miscalibration, discrimination and uncertainty component.
+Therefore, optimizing CRPS in principle targets all components (notably also the miscalibration component). \\ Second, we consider the \textbf{$\beta$-energy score} \citep{gneiting2007strictly}.
+For any $\beta \in (0,2)$, it is defined as